zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * The SCIM module does not sync groups (or group memberships) to your app.
 This means you cannot use the SCIM module to assign user roles to your app’s users.
 Instead, you can assign user roles using the features offered by [SAML SSO](/appstore/modules/saml/) or [OIDC SSO](/appstore/modules/oidc/) modules.
 * If you want to do **Provision on demand** from Entra ID to test the SCIM integration of your app you cannot trigger a partial sync based on a group.
 This will trigger Entra ID to invoke a `/groups` endpoint, which is not yet supported.
 * The module does not support the development of a SCIM client application.
-* By default, the SCIM module’s admin screen is displayed in English and Dutch.
+* By default, the SCIM module’s admin screen is displayed in English.
 Users cannot add additional languages to the module, as it is protected and does not support language modification.

 ### SCIM Protocol Adherence